alexdevero/alex-devero-blog/__drafts__/draft--heap-stack-call-stack.md

 The first step is memory allocation.
 When you assign a variable or create a function or object some amount of memory has to be allocated for it.
 The second step is memory use.
 When you work with data in your code, read or write, you are using memory.
 Reading from variables or changing values is reading from, and write to, memory.

 The third step is memory release.
 When you no longer use some function or object, that memory is can be released.
 Once it is released it can be used again.
 This is the memory life cycle in a nutshell.
-The nice thing on JavaScript is that it does these three steps for you.
+The nice thing on JavaScript is that it makes these three steps for you.

 JavaScript allocates memory as you need and want.
 It makes it easier for you to work with that allocated memory.
 Lastly, it also does the heaving lifting and cleans up all the mess.
 It uses [garbage collection] to continuously check memory and release it when it is no longer in use.
 The result?